Search reputation check

 The expensive part is delayed discovery.

-SEO spam often becomes a business problem after search engines have already crawled it.
-That can mean strange indexed pages, trust warnings from customers, lost rankings, and cleanup work across URLs that should never have existed.
+Unexpected content often becomes a business problem after search engines have already crawled it.
+That can mean strange indexed pages, customer confusion, lost rankings, and cleanup work across URLs that should never have existed.

 Index pollution